GeoMOER/moer-mpg-data-analysis/docs/units/_unit06/unit06-03_assignment.md

 ## Prediction error of a linear model
 Please write an R markdown script which helps you to statistically evaluate the performance of a simple linear model that predicts the percentage recreation area from the respective settlement area.
 Therefore, please choose an appropriate cross-validation procedure.
 The procedure should be implemented as a function.
-Include a plot in the end that provides information on the distribution of the root mean square error across the different cross-validation runs.

-Knitr your Rmd file, update (i.e. commit) it in and publish (i.e. push) it to the GitHub classroom.
-Make sure that the created html file is also part of your git repository.
+Include a plot in the end that provides information on the distribution of the root mean squared error across the different cross-validation runs.

 Please write exactly one sentence which summarizes the reliability of the model.